THE AMAZON INDIGENOUS COMMUNITIES

 Ten identified Indigenous civilizations, approximately 125,000 people, inhabit the Ecuadorian Amazon- Achuar, Ai´Cofan, Huaorani, Quichua, Secoya, Shiwar, Shuar, Siona, Taromenani and Zaparo.
 Over many centuries, the common denominator amongst these communities is their belief that the Rainforest is sacred and the source of all life.
 The Rainforest is the genesis of traditions, spiritual life and ancestral medicine, and constitutes the essence of cultural values.
 This implies that life is based on a harmonious equilibrium and reciprocity between humans, flora and fauna.

-The Secoyas and Sionas number 850 inhabitants, and live on the banks of the Putumayo, Aguarico and Cuyabeno rivers.
-The three civilizations practice the cult of “Yage” as a means to acquire knowledge, consolidate power and to communicate with supernatural powers.
-They believe in a universe consisting of two worlds – an underground world inhabited by mortals, referred to as “the house of the earth”, and a celestial world, home of the spirits representing all species living in “the house of the earth.”
+Amazonian civilizations practice the cult of “Yage” as a means to acquire knowledge, consolidate power and to communicate with supernatural powers.
+They believe in a universe consisting of two worlds – an underground world inhabited by mortals, referred to as “the house of the earth”, and a celestial world, home of the spirits of all species who made the transition from “the house of the earth.”

-Historically the Ai’Cofan, Secoya and Siona communities satisfied their basic needs by following the seasonal migrations of animals in an area extending over 30 million hectares – stretching from Colombia in the north and north east, through Ecuador to Peru in the south.
-Since 1964 this area has been drastically reduced as a result of oil exploration and the expansion of the agricultural frontier.
-We estimate that approximately 59% of the primary Rainforest has been destroyed during the last 30 years.
+Historically the Amazon indigenous people were nomad hunters and gatherers who satisfied their basic needs by following the seasonal migrations of animals in an area extending over 30 million hectares – stretching from Colombia in the north and north east, through Ecuador to Peru in the south.